How Much Does Summer Camp Cost in 2026? A Detailed Breakdown of Summer Camp Costs

 Students at a soccer summer camp.

 Specialty summer camps cost an average of $130 per day.
-Weekly rates range from $50 to $2,000, depending on the inclusion of an overnight stay
+Weekly rates range from $50 to $2,000, depending on whether the program includes an overnight stay.

 Specialty camps focus on STEM, arts, sports and technology, offering skill-specific programs guided by professional instructors.